bratislava/bratiska-cli/src/README.md

 ## Automatization

 ### Bratiska-cli args in config.json

-You can automatize running of the utility with configuration file, which can overwrite startup arguments.
-Configuration file must be created in kustomize folder specific to cluster, like `/Dev/config.json`.
-This file can cointain all configurable parametes of the utility, like `host`, `deployment`, `env` etc..
+You can automatize the running of the utility with a configuration file, which can overwrite startup arguments.
+The configuration file must be created in the kustomize folder specific to the cluster, like `/Dev/config.json`.
+This file can contain all configurable parameters of the utility, like `host`, `deployment`, `env` etc...

 Example of config file